MiDataInt/mdi-apps-framework/shiny/shared/static/globus-help.md

 Globus is a web-based service for
 <a href="https://www.globus.org/data-transfer" target="_globus">
 fast and reliable data transfer</a>.
-You can also use your Globus account to authenticate and log in to the MDI.
+You can also use your Globus account to authenticate and log in to this site.

 **How do I log in / get an account?**